mmuller88/mmblog/content/aws-spring/index.md

 pruneLength: 50
 ---

 A fresh start can be daunting, especially when it comes to revamping an existing Java Spring application.
-This was my journey with the Hallo Casa real estate platform, and here's how we took it from deployment nightmares to smooth, cloud-based operations.
+This was my journey with the HalloCasa real estate platform, and here's how we took it from deployment nightmares to smooth, cloud-based operations.
 If you would like to improve your Java Spring CI/CD experience as well.
 Reach out to me!

-## Introducing Hallo Casa
+## Introducing HalloCasa

-[Hallo Casa](https://hallocasa.com) is a dynamic Real Estate Platform designed to make property dealings seamless.
+[HalloCasa](https://hallocasa.com) is a dynamic Real Estate Platform designed to make property dealings seamless.

-My motivations to work on Hallo Casa are that I had the chance to contribute to the development of a powerful product.
+My motivations to work on HalloCasa are that I had the chance to contribute to the development of a powerful product.
 My expertise in AWS could be applied effectively.
 Working with a co-founder who was not only business-savvy but also had a knack for generating compelling content in the real estate area.
 He has his own podcast https://blog.hallocasa.com/podcasts/.
 Make sure to check it out!

 ## The Deployment Dilemma